hybridgroup/gobot-site/README.md

 If you are looking for the actual Gobot code itself, it is at https://github.com/hybridgroup/gobot

 This site is build using [Middleman](http://middlemanapp.com/basics/getting-started/)

 To run locally:

       bundle install
       bundle exec middleman

-### Deploy

-[middleman-gh-pages](https://github.com/neo/middleman-gh-pages) gem is being used to build the webpage and deploy to gh-pages branch.

-For deploying the webpage, your must be in 'master' branch and run the following command:

-      rake publish

-You must not have any uncomitted or untracked files in the site dirs, or the publish operation will fail with a message such as `Directory not clean`.

-If the publish fails, you might need to remove the `build` dir before trying to run `rake publish` again.

 ### Documentation